 - Seek support (detailed below)

-- Consider reporting the incident, such as making a formal complaint (detailed below, and in the College's Harassment and Sexual Misconduct Policy)
+- Consider reporting the incident, such as making a formal complaint (detailed below, and in the College's Policy on Harassment and Sexual Misconduct)

 The College takes allegations of discrimination, harassment and sexual misconduct very seriously and may take action, including disciplinary action, in response to a complaint from a student about a violation of the University's Code of Conduct.